Ranth9909/Distributed-Video-Tracking/README.md

 ## Notice!
 This project has loose inspiration from Nicholas Renotte.
 For better understanding of the written codes, please first watch his Youtube playlist on "Build a Facial Recognition App // Deep Learning Project // Paper2Code Series".
 This will provide insights for the PATHS and Directory.

 I have also written an indepth report, where I explained the working principle of the proposed system.
-You can find it in the repository.
+You can find it in the repository, "Sharranth_16002514.pdf"

 ## References
 https://github.com/nicknochnack/FaceRecognition